COLUMN

 4. What was the biggest challenge since starting the business?

-Since the leasing of private beauty studio spaces was unprecedented in Japan, we struggled to get the property owners of our first location in Omotesando to understand our business model.
+Since the leasing of private salon studio spaces was unprecedented in Japan, we struggled to get the property owners of our first location in Omotesando to understand our business model.

 5. What do you most expect from your shareholders?